ZW471/GraphAU-Pain/README.md

 - Set the environment variable `PYTHONUNBUFFERED=1` to ensure real-time logging and debugging.
 - Use the provided run configurations in the `.run.xml` files to set up your IDE (e.g., PyCharm) for quick and error-free execution.
+- the lists of images used in fine-tuning and training is available in `data_paths/`

 ## License